Microsoft Entra ID - SCIM

 - All other users are marked as active

-Step 5: Assign Users for Provisioning
+Step 5: Assign Users and Groups for Provisioning

-- Navigate to Users and groups in the application sidebar
+Section titled “Step 5: Assign Users and Groups for Provisioning”- Navigate to Users and groups in the application sidebar

 - Click + Add user/group

-- Click None Selected under Users
+- For individual users: Click None Selected under Users, search and select users

 - Click Select